Pupil Premium Information

 Parent support and involvement is a key factor in raising standards.
 If you would like help or advice in supporting your child we run many Parent Workshops and you can always ask your class teacher or email the school office for information.

-If you are unsure as to whether your child is entitled to the Pupil Premium, it is worth registering them to find out.
+If you are unsure whether your child is entitled to Pupil Premium, it is worth registering them to find out.
 If successful, it will have a direct impact on the funding the school receives and we will maximise the support we can provide.